Elypha/SimpleMarketBoard/README.md

 ### Features

 - **Compact UI design**, that won't eat out your screen even on your grandma's 800x600 CRT
-- **Search history**, and with cache for review when you work with multi-items and a button to delete an entry
+- **Search history**, and with cache for review when you work with multiple items and a button to delete any entry
 - **Flexible Keybindings**, so long as you can press it on your keyboard
 - **More data, more money**
     - Universalis Last Updated Time (hrs)